Swaraj-1925/secure-data-transfer/README.md

 7) after that copy all the config file ...deploy.js and hardhatcong.js

-9) run a node in seprate terminal and dont close it..... npx node
+9) run a node in seprate terminal and dont close it..... npx hardhat node

 11) then compile sol code using this cammand... npx hardhat run --network localhost scripts/deploy.js